Placement and Allocation of Virtual Network Functions: Multi-dimensional Case: Introduction

 However, transitioning to NFV faces challenges from different perspectives.
 From network flows' perspective, each flow needs to be processed by certain types of network functions, and each network function requires a different amount of the resources at servers (e.g., CPU, memory, and I/O).
 In addition, flows generally require all of their traffic be fully processed by such functions to satisfy certain quality of services \cite{poularakis2017one}.
 From ISPs' perspective, transitioning to NFV usually happens in multiple stages for several reasons, including budget limitations and the desire to utilize the already provisioned hardware.
 Considering both perspectives leads to an important question: under a limited budget, how to efficiently introduce NFV in each stage such that the total traffic of fully processed flows is maximized?
 To answer this question, we need to address two main issues: 1) where to place nodes that support NFV (called VNF-nodes) without exceeding the given budget?
 And 2) how to allocate the VNF-nodes' resources to satisfy the requirements of network flows?
 We refer to this problem as joint VNF-nodes placement and resource allocation (VPRA).

 Most of the previous work either does not consider a limited budget (e.g., \cite{sang2017provably}) or relaxes the resources constraint (e.g., \cite{poularakis2017one}).
-In \cite{sallam2019joint}, both the budget and resources constraints are considered, along with the requirement that flows must be fully processed.
+In \cite{sallam2021joint}, both the budget and resources constraints are considered, along with the requirement that flows must be fully processed.
 However, they consider a special case of the VPRA problem with the following characteristics: a) there is only one type of resource; b) all flows require the same network function; c) the network function requires one unit of resource to process each unit of flows (we refer to this setting as basic-VPRA).
 Even under such a simplified setting, the basic-VPRA is already quite challenging.
-It is shown in \cite{sallam2019joint} that the problem is not only NP-hard but also non-submodular (a property that generally leads to efficient solutions for similar problems (e.g., \cite{poularakis2017one})).
+It is shown in \cite{sallam2021joint} that not only is this problem NP-hard, but it does not possess a useful property, called submodularity, which oftentimes leads to efficient solutions.
 In this work, we take one step further and extend the basic-VPRA problem to the setting with multiple network functions, multiple resources, and heterogeneous resource requirements.
 We refer to this generalization as multi-dimensional VPRA (multi-VPRA).